ahoffer/osgi/01-bundle-lesson/README.md

 ### Step 5 - Configure maven bundle plugin
 - [Learn about the bundle manifest and the maven bundle plugin](building-bundles.md)
 - Configure the maven bundle plugin in the POM file.
-Among other things, this will add a dependency on the OSGi core interfaces.
+- Add the `Bundle-Activator` configuration to register the activator class.

 ### Step 6 - Build your bundle
 - Use maven to install the project